Guillermo del Toro's unrealized projects: Dark Universe

 In January 2013, del Toro confirmed his involvement in a live-action film adaptation of the Justice League Dark comic series.
 While Warner Bros. was considering greenlighting the film's production, and reviewing the script written by Michael Gilio, del Toro revealed that the working title was Dark Universe and that the film would feature appearances by John Constantine, Swamp Thing, The Spectre, Deadman and others.
-Del Toro later expressed interest in casting Matt Ryan as John Constantine, saying that the Constantine TV series could coexist with the DC Extended Universe, because he felt that it could work well, but when the series was not renewed for a second season due to poor ratings, del Toro scrapped the idea.
+Del Toro later expressed interest in casting Matt Ryan as John Constantine, saying that the Constantine TV series could coexist with the film, because he felt that it could work well, but when the series was not renewed for a second season due to poor ratings, del Toro scrapped the idea.
 In December 2014, one month after Warner Bros. reviewed his script, del Toro confirmed that the film would be part of the DC Extended Universe.
 In October 2015, it was officially reported that del Toro had left the project.